DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Method

 \subsection{Decomposing Natural Language Queries}

-To make use of our map, we need to extract a set of relevant objects and locations for which the map can be queried.
-To this end, we prompt the LVLM to reason over the given command and extract the following information: \begin{enumerate} \item Identify all objects and locations explicitly mentioned in the instructions, $T_\mathrm{expl}$. \item Infer reasonable higher-level concepts or locations if not explicitly stated, $T_\mathrm{inferred}$.
-For "a towel", the LVLM might infer "kitchen" or "bathroom". \item Infer possible objects if the prompt is a "demand" rather than an explicit target $T_\mathrm{impl}$.
-For "The room is on fire!", the LVLM extracts "Fire Extinguisher". \item Identify the primary target $\hat{T}$, and the spatial relationship of all other extracted targets with the primary target, $R(\cdot, \hat{T})$.
-For "the blue rug in the bathroom", "rug" becomes the primary target, and the relationship is "in". \end{enumerate} As a result, we obtain a primary target $\hat{T}$, and a list of other relevant targets $T_{\text{all}} = \hat{T} \cup T_{\text{expl}} \cup T_{\text{inferred}} \cup T_{\text{impl}}$.
-We further filter this list to retain only targets $t \in T_{\text{all}}$ where $R(t, \hat{T})$ can be understood as a "proximity" relationship.
-For instance, relationships like "in", "on top", "near", etc. satisfy this, but "not in", "far from", do not satisfy this.
-As a result, for "the rug \textbf{not} in the bathroom", we would discard "bathroom" from the list.
+To decompose a given natural language query into object and location targets for which the semantic map can be queried, we prompt the LVLM to reason over the given command and extract the following information: \begin{enumerate} \item Identify all objects and locations explicitly mentioned in the instructions, $T_\mathrm{expl}$. \item Infer reasonable higher-level concepts or locations if not explicitly stated, $T_\mathrm{inferred}$.
+For \textit{`a towel'}, the LVLM might infer \textit{`kitchen'} or \textit{`bathroom'}. \item Infer possible objects if the prompt is a demand rather than an explicit target $T_\mathrm{impl}$.
+For \textit{`the room is on fire!'}, the LVLM extracts \textit{`fire extinguisher'}. \item Identify the primary target $\hat{T}$, and the spatial relationship of all other extracted targets with the primary target, $R(\cdot, \hat{T})$.
+For \textit{`the blue rug in the bathroom'}, \textit{`rug'} becomes the primary target, and the relationship is \textit{`in'}. \end{enumerate} As a result, we obtain a primary target $\hat{T}$, and a list of other relevant targets $T_{\text{all}} = \hat{T} \cup T_{\text{expl}} \cup T_{\text{inferred}} \cup T_{\text{impl}}$.
+We further filter this list to retain only targets $t \in T_{\text{all}}$ where $R(t, \hat{T})$ can be understood as a proximity relationship.
+For instance, we retain proximity relationships such as \textit{`in'}, \textit{`on top'}, \textit{`near'}, but discard non-proximity relationships such as \textit{`not in'}, \textit{`far from'}.
+As a result, for \textit{`the rug \textbf{not} in the bathroom'}, we would discard \textit{`bathroom'} from the list.
 We denote the resulting filtered target set $Q$.